Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 6. Overuse of Exact-Match Anchors

 Either of the above effectively provides relevant context to users and search engines regarding the linked page.

 Diversifying anchor text usage is advisable because using the same anchors might seem spammy to Google.
 However, many users fall into the trap of overusing exact-match anchor texts.

 LinkStorm’s anchor tab helps identify exact-match anchor texts you have repeatedly used.
-For instance, take a look at the example below:

 The “guest posting” anchor test is used 8 times throughout the website.
 Perhaps the site owner can diversify the exact-match anchor by using other phrases like “submitting guest posts,” “guest blogging,” “guest post outreaching,” etc.